thomasnield/katacoda-scenarios/oreilly-introduction-to-regular-expressions/quantifiers_shorthand.md

 `match(regex="[XYZ]{1,}[0-9]{1,}", str="XYZZZYZXXX2374676128963453452990")`{{execute}}

-A `+` is shorthand for this `{1,}` operations, which requires a minimum of 1 repetition, but will capture any number of repetitions after that.
+A `+` is shorthand substitute for `{1,}`, which requires a minimum of 1 repetition, but will capture any number of repetitions after that.

 `match(regex="[XYZ]+", str="Z")`{{execute}}